CHACHA0044/Feedback-bot/README.md

 - ✅ Automated Mentor Feedback
 - ✅ Automated Teaching & Learning Feedback
 - ✅ Smart duplicate detection
+- ✅ Skips already filled forms
 - ✅ Detailed execution logs
 - ✅ Error handling and recovery

+## ⚠️ Limitations

+- ❌ Dependent on the current IUSMS feedback form structure — if element names, IDs, or layout change, the bot will stop working
+- ❌ Works only for the subjects and teachers you provide — it won’t auto-detect new ones
+- ❌ Limited to the supported feedback types (Theory, Lab, Mentor, Teaching & Learning)
+- ❌ Requires a visible browser window and stable internet during execution

 ## 🚀 Quick Start